-- 9. SB 90 also places new restrictions on third-party voter registration drives, requiring civic organizations to tell any voters they seek to register that their registration may not arrive in time to be valid, regardless of the organization's intention or ability to process and return registrations, or its record in timely submitting registrations to state or local officials.
+- 9. SB 90 also places new restrictions on third-party voter registration drives, imposing onerous fines on civic organizations that deliver voter registration applications to Supervisors in counties other than where the applicant resides or outside a 14-day window after the application is complete, and requiring civic organizations to tell any voters they seek to register that their registrations may not arrive in time to be valid, regardless of the organization's intention or ability to process and return registrations, or its record in timely submitting registrations to state or local officials.
 These voter registration efforts have been critical to the expansion of Black and Latino voting in Florida.
 SB 90's compelled disclaimer is intended to and will have a chilling effect on third-party voter registration campaigns and their ability to register qualified voters. - 10.
 SB 90 also prohibits churches and organizations such as the Plaintiffs from providing assistance to voters waiting in line to vote.
-During the 2020 election, Plaintiffs and other similar organizations afforded assistance to voters (primarily Black, Latino, disabled, and elderly voters) who encountered long lines at in-person polling sites; for example, Plaintiffs Hispanic Federation and Faith in Florida provided assistance (including water, food, chairs, and umbrellas) to voters in Black and Latino communities to enable them to wait in sometimes hours-long lines.
+During the 2020 election, Plaintiffs and other similar organizations afforded assistance to voters (primarily Black, Latino, disabled, and elderly voters) who encountered long lines at in-person polling sites; for example, Plaintiffs Hispanic Federation, Faith in Florida, and Mi Familia Vota Education Fund provided assistance (including water, food, chairs, and umbrellas) to voters in Black and Latino communities to enable them to wait in sometimes hours-long lines.
+Likewise, Sant La provides voters with translation assistance at polling places and with returning ballots to drop boxes, which requires providing assistance to those voters within the no-solicitation zone to enable them to remain in line and cast their ballots.
 By enacting SB 90, the Florida legislature attacks critical efforts to mobilize unprecedented turnout from Black and Latino voters during the 2020 Election.
 SB 90 criminalizes such efforts: Under SB 90, anyone who provides assistance to a voter waiting in line faces prosecution, punishable by a fine of up to \$1,000, up to a year in prison, or both.

-- 11. The legislature offered no plausible rationale for the new restrictions imposed by SB 90.
+11. The legislature offered no plausible rationale for the new restrictions imposed by SB 90.
 SB 90's sponsors identified no specific issues or flaws that SB 90 aimed to fix.
 To the contrary, legislators and state officials universally acknowledged that Florida's 2020 election ran remarkably smoothly.
 Indeed, Florida Governor DeSantis (who signed SB 90) touted the 2020 Florida election as "the smoothest, most successful election of any state in the country."
-The Florida Supervisors of Elections, in assessing the 2020 General Election, stated that "In 2020, Florida was universally praised for our exemplary conduct of elections from the very highest offices at the federal and state level to our most important stakeholders, voters." - 12.
-The bill's lead sponsor, Senator Dennis Baxley, confirmed the absence of any legitimate state interest justifying SB 90's restrictions on voting.
-When pressed for a justification for measures making voting more difficult, Senator Baxley stated: "Some people ask why and I say why not?
-Let's try it."
+The Florida Supervisors of Elections, in assessing the 2020 General Election, stated that "In 2020, Florida was universally praised for our exemplary conduct of elections - from the very highest offices at the federal and state level to our most important stakeholders, voters."